yomtra/Cloud-Solution-Project/modules/s3/README.md

 ## Security Features

-- **Encryption at Rest**: All objects are encrypted using customer-managed KMS keys
+- Encryption at Rest: All objects are encrypted using customer-managed KMS keys
-- **Public Access Blocked**: All public access is blocked by default
+- Public Access Blocked: All public access is blocked by default
-- **IAM-based Access**: Access controlled through IAM roles and policies
+- IAM-based Access: Access controlled through IAM roles and policies
-- **Versioning**: Object versioning enabled for data protection
+- Versioning: Object versioning enabled for data protection

 ## Author